fonoster/routr/SPECS.md

 **Brief Description**

-Message Processors are small services that carries the logic to manipulate SIP Messages
+Message Processors are small services that carry the logic to manipulate SIP Messages

 **Functional Requirements**